BrightLocal/ApiDocs/source/includes/_rankings.md

 # Rankings

 <aside class="notice">This API has been deprecated.
-Please refer to the documentation for our new [Rankings API](https://developer.brightlocal.com/docs/data-apis/a65f86e53ce22-rankings-api).</aside>
+Please refer to the documentation for our new <a href="https://developer.brightlocal.com/docs/data-apis/a65f86e53ce22-rankings-api">Rankings API</a>.</aside>

 ## Search (deprecated)